bikk-uk/react-css-flex/README.md

 </Flex>
 ```

-To keep it cleaner you can use:
+To simplify, you can use:

 ```tsx
 <Flex row></Flex> // flex-direction: row;